somesocks/streamlike/README.md

    .pipe(ToArray)
    .read();
 ```
-Slice 'slices' out a piece of a Stream to use
+`Slice` 'slices' out a piece of a stream to use

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**